Temporomandibular Joint Pain (TMJ, Jaw Pain)

 Moist Heat: moist heat from a towel can help improve the muscular function and reduce pain, the patient should be careful with hot water to prevent being burnt.

 Ice pack: this can help reduce and pains in the muscles surrounding the TMJ.
 The patient should not directly place an ice pack on their skin but wrapped in a clean towel.

-Soft food: a patient with TMD should temporarily eat soft food to reduce the stress placed on the jaw.
+Soft food: a patient with jaw pain should temporarily eat soft food to reduce the stress placed on the jaw.

-For many people, short-term use of over-the-counter pain medications or nonsteroidal anti-inflammatory drugs (NSAIDS) may provide temporary relief from jaw and muscle discomfort.
+For many people, short-term use of over-the-counter pain medications or anti-inflammatory medications may provide temporary relief from jaw pain and muscle discomfort.
 When necessary, your doctor might prescribe stronger pain or anti-inflammatory medications, muscle relaxants, or even antidepressants to help ease symptoms

-For many patients, dental splints and physiotherapy alsogiv very good results.
+For many patients, dental splints and physiotherapy also give very good results.

-For more complex TMJ pain, The Pain Relief Clinic adopts a biomedical targeted approach.
+For more complex TMJ jaw pain, The Pain Relief Clinic adopts a biomedical targeted approach.